Experts are warning of a potential Covid-19 surge while several governors are loosening restrictions - KTVZ

 That’s about 26% fewer than the average in mid-January, when the US saw a seven-day average of more than 2 million tests reported.

-“Widespread testing must continue in order to defeat the pandemic,” Dr. Greta Massetti, from the CDC, told CNN.
+“Widespread testing must continue in order to defeat the pandemic,” Dr. Greta Massetti, from the CDC, told CNN Tuesday.
 “It will take many months for all Americans to have the opportunity to receive one of the vaccines available.”

 “In the meantime, it’s essential that people continue to take preventive measures.”